lelou6666/nimbus-docs/phantom/faq.rst

 ==============================

 The Auto-scaling service is software-as-a-service for the scientific community.
-The goal of the service is to make using the cloud easier for the scientific applications.
-Virtualization adds amazing elastic scaling possibilities the scientific applications can leverage, however in the current state of the industry the users must be Virtualization experts in order to do so.
+The goal of this service is to make it easier to use the cloud for scientific applications.
+Virtualization adds amazing elastic scaling possibilities that scientific applications can leverage.
+However, in the current state of the industry, users must be virtualization experts in order to do so.
 This service provides an easy to use interface to the elasticity of the cloud.